Shaq Fu

 Shaq Fu is a 2D fighting game published by Electronic Arts for the Sega Genesis and Super NES on October 28, 1994.
-It was developed by the now-defunct Delphine Software International.
+It was developed by Delphine Software International.
 Versions for the Game Gear, Game Boy, and Amiga followed in 1995.
-Former professional basketball player Shaquille O'Neal stars as the player character.
+Former professional basketball player Shaquille O'Neal is the player character.

 Shaq Fu was met with mixed responses from critics upon release, though it has since come to be considered one of the worst video games ever made.
 A sequel, Shaq Fu: A Legend Reborn, was released in 2018.

 Plot

 In the game's storyline, Shaquille O'Neal walks into a dojo while heading to a charity basketball game in Tokyo, Japan.
-After speaking with Leotsu, a martial arts master, Shaq goes to another dimension, the Second World, where he must rescue a young boy named Nezu from the evil mummy Sett Ra.
+After speaking with Leotsu, a martial arts master, Shaq is mistaken for a warrior chosen by the Stars and goes to another dimension, the Second World, where he must rescue a young boy named Nezu from the evil mummy Sett-Ra.
+After defeating Sett-Ra and his minions, Shaq rescues Nezu and returns to his original world in time for his big game.
+However, he finds Beast, one of Sett-Ra's minions, has somehow came to his world and is now playing for the opposing team in order to get a rematch with Shaq.

+Development

+After Shaquille O'Neal was signed on to appear in a video game for publisher Electronic Arts, the EA staff were inspired to put him in a fighting game because they had heard of O'Neal's interest in martial arts.

 Ports

 The Genesis version of Shaq Fu has five more playable characters (Auroch, Colonel, Diesel, Leotsu, and Nezu) and three more stages (The Lab, The Wasteland, and Yasko Mines) than the Super NES version, thus the Genesis version has a longer story mode.
 The North Gate/South Gate stage is accessible in the SNES version with a cheat code, whereas the Genesis version has the North Gate/South Gate stage available by default.
 The Amiga version contains the same content as the Genesis version (it keeps the text "Licensed by Sega Enterprises, LTD" left over from that version on the title screen), though the backgrounds have no animation.
 It also only has three tunes; there is no background music during the fights.

 The Game Boy version has the same seven characters as the Super NES version, whereas the Game Gear version only has six characters (Shaq, Leotsu, Mephis, Rajah, Kaori, and Sett Ra).
 Both the Game Boy and Game Gear versions lack a tournament mode and in-game voices.

-Both the Genesis and SNES versions of the game contained a hidden button sequence that would initiate a "blood code" in the spirit of Mortal Kombat.
-The blood effects were subdued and minor which kept the game at its "MA-13" (known by modern rating standard as "T") rating.
-However, the blood code gave access to finishing moves within the game that were triggered by striking the opponent in a certain way to end the match.
-The finishing moves were not gory as those depicted in the fatalities of Mortal Kombat but were considerably more violent when performed against monster-type characters in the game, rather than humans.
-Some of the finishing moves that have been discovered include the following examples:
+Both the Genesis and SNES versions of the game contain a hidden button sequence that initiates a "blood code" in the spirit of Mortal Kombat.
+The blood effects are subdued and minor, which kept the game at its "MA-13" (known by modern rating standard as "T") rating, but the blood code gives access to finishing moves that are triggered by striking the opponent in a certain way to end the match.